velartrill/velartrill.github.io/orig/spirals/sparrowhawk/coalition.md

 I raise my eyebrows.
 "I thought you wanted me to put my dagger away."

+"I favor no particular policy in that arena."
+He gives me a fey little smile, and, God within help me, a grin escapes my traitor lips.

 Those that remain are local entities and…" He smiles.
 "Those smart enough to perceive an opportunity when it presents iself."

 "I'm out."
 I flip in the air and kick off towards the entrance hatch.
 And he just laughs.

-"No, you're not," he says mildly, in that *fucking* voice of his, so smug, so confident and teasing, and he's not calling my bluff, because I was deadly fucking serious.
+"No, you're not," he says mildly, in that *fucking* voice of his, so smug, so confident and amused, and he's not calling my bluff, because I was deadly fucking serious.
 No, it's not a prediction, it's a command.

 I grit my teeth as I find myself reaching out to arrest my momentum, hating myself just a little bit.